grdddj/done-for-today/plan.md

 ## Deep work

-Fix missing confirm address PR review
+Trezor manufacturing:
+- improvements, support more results

 Translations
-- create CLI for signing with production keys
-- add loader for loading/validating translations blob
+- working with Crowdin CLI - download and upload

 ## Other work